-- Dependent or student employee must be properly enrolled at Kansas State University in any curriculum for a minimum of 3 credit hours; - The dependent or student employee must maintain a minimum cumulative GPA of 3.0, based on a 4.0 scale; - Be either a child or legal dependent of a benefits-eligible employee; or, a student employee working an average of 10 hours per week for the Union; - Be employed by the K-State Student Union for at least 30 days; - Be currently and consistently working for the Union in the fall and spring semester of the award; - The Union employee must be in good standing with supervisor.
+- Dependent or student employee must be properly enrolled at Kansas State University in any curriculum for a minimum of 3 credit hours; - The dependent or student employee must maintain a minimum cumulative GPA of 3.0, based on a 4.0 scale; - Be either a child or legal dependent of a benefits-eligible employee; or, a student employee working an average of 10 hours per week for the Union; - Be employed by the K-State Student Union for at least 30 days; - Be currently and consistently working for the Union in the fall and spring semester of the scholarship; - The Union employee must be in good standing with supervisor.
 (Performance reviews will be considered in the eligibility process.)

-Employees must submit a K-State Student Union Award Application to the human resources department by specified deadlines.
-A dependent award application will be made available to all benefits-eligible and student employees.
+Employees must submit a K-State Student Union Scholarship Application to the director's office by specified deadlines.
+A dependent scholarship application will be made available to all benefitseligible and student employees.
+Scholarship recipients will be selected by the Union Scholarship Selection Committee.

-Student employee award winners will receive \$250 for the fall semester and \$250 for the spring semester (if the student employee continues to meet the requirements of .020, above).
-Dependent award winners will receive \$500 for the fall semester and \$500 for the spring semester (if the dependent and student continues to meet the requirements of .020, above).
-The award will be issued in the form of a Union gift card to be used for purchases in the K-State Campus Store and/or Cat Tech.
+Student employee scholarship winners will receive \$250 for the fall semester and \$250 for the spring semester (if the student employee continues to meet the requirements of .020, above).
+Dependent scholarship winners will receive \$500 for the fall semester and \$500 for the spring semester (if the dependent and student continues to meet the requirements of .020, above).
+The scholarship will be issued in the form of a Union gift card to be used for purchases in the K-State Campus Store and/or Cat Tech.

-Questions should be directed to human resources at (785) 532-6577.
+Questions should be directed to the Executive Assistant at (785) 532-6591.